 At the center of the New American Plate is a variety of vegetables, fruits, whole grains, and beans.
 These foods are rich in fiber, vitamins, and other natural substances called phytochemicals that help keep you in good health, and protect against cancer.
 They are also naturally low in calories.

-Ready to start eating better, but need a little support?
+Ready to eat better and move more, but need a little support?

 Portion and Proportion